edgedb/easy-edgedb/chapter10/index.md

 select {(1, 2, 3), (4, 5, <int64>'6')};
 ```

-To access the fields of a tuple you still start from the number 0, but you write the numbers after a `.` instead of inside a `[]`.
-This makes sense if you remember that tuples are like object types, which as we know use a `.` in front of the names of their properties.

 Now that we know all this, we can update all our cities at the same time.
 It looks like this:

 ```edgeql